 See Related: Best Places to Visit in Germany

-While planning for some fun day trips from Hamburg, please give the city of Schwerin a try.
+While planning for some fun day trips from Hamburg, please try the city of Schwerin.
 It is one of the best places to visit from the north of Hamburg.

 The Staatliches Museum Schwerin, close to the city center, is another place that deserves a visit.
-If you love art, you will most likely fall in love with this art gallery.
+If you love art, you will most likely love this art gallery.

-The Schwein city center has lots of shops, cafes, and restaurants with delicious food and drinks.
-You can also visit the beautiful Schwerin Cathedral located right in the middle of the center.
-Before heading back to Hamburg, book yourself a relaxing cruise and enjoy nature at its best.
+The Schwein city center has many shops, cafes, and restaurants with delicious food and drinks.
+You can also visit the beautiful Schwerin Cathedral in the middle of the center.
+Before heading back to Hamburg, book a relaxing cruise and enjoy nature.

 Travemunde is a pretty resort located very close to Hamburg.
 Unfortunately, there aren’t any direct trains that go to this location.
-You will have to change a train at Lubeck and then head to this beautiful resort.
+You must change a train at Lubeck and then head to this beautiful resort.

 Since Travemunde is a small city, you won’t even need public transport to move from one location to another.
 You can easily walk around the city.
-However, make sure to wear your comfiest footwear to enjoy all the recommended places.
+However, wear your comfiest footwear to enjoy all the recommended places.

 The Old Town has a beautiful market square with red-brick buildings, fountains, and shops.
 The Old Town is not short of unique churches.
 However, instead of visiting every church, visit Georgenkirche.
 It is one of the most picturesque churches in the whole of Germany.

-Similar to Old Town, the old harbor has a robust historic vibe to it.
-From traditional buildings to medieval gates, the port is an accurate depiction of ancient Germany.
+Like Old Town, the old harbor has a robust historic vibe.
+From traditional buildings to medieval gates, the port accurately depicts ancient Germany.